cppalliance/safe-cpp/proposal/draft.md

 };
 ```

-To opt into ranged-for iteration, containers implement the `std2::make_iter` interface.
-They can provide const iterators, mutable iterators or _consuming iterators_ which take ownership of of the operand's data and destroy that container in the process.
+To opt into safe ranged-for iteration, containers implement the `std2::make_iter` interface.
+They can provide const iterators, mutable iterators or _consuming iterators_ which take ownership of the operand's data and destroy its container in the process.

-Because the _range-initializer_ of the loop is an lvalue of vector that's outside of the mutable context, the const iterator overload of `make_iter::iter` is chosen.
-That returns an `std2::slice_iterator` into the vector's contents.
-Here's the first borrow: lifetime elision invents a lifetime parameter for the `self const^` parameter, which is also used for the named lifetime argument `a` of the `slice_iterator` return type.
-As with the use-after-free example, the `make_iter::iter` function declaration establishes an _outlives-constraint_: the self operand must outlive the result object.
+Because the _range-initializer_ of the loop is an lvalue of `vector` that's outside the mutable context, the const iterator overload of `vector<T>::iter` gets chosen.
+That returns an `std2::slice_iterator<T const>` into the vector's contents.
+Here's the first borrow: lifetime elision invents a lifetime parameter for the `self const^` parameter, which is also used for the named lifetime argument `/a` of the `slice_iterator` return type.
+As with the use-after-free example, the `vector<T>::iter` function declaration establishes an _outlives-constraint_: the lifetime on the `self const^` operand must outlive the lifetime on the result object.

 ```cpp
 template<class T>